Wachau Valley in spring: cycling routes, wine taverns and where to stay

-If you’re planning a spring trip to Austria and want something quieter than Salzburg or Hallstatt, the Wachau Valley is one of those under-the-radar spots that delivers without trying too hard.
+If you’re planning a spring trip to Austria and want somewhere quieter than Salzburg or Hallstatt, the Wachau Valley is one of the most practical alternatives.
+It’s easy to reach from Vienna, less crowded outside peak season, and compact enough to explore without long travel days.

 Wachau Valley view